• info@silver-chart.com

 Sell Scrap Silver & How much is scrap silver worth?

-We have to transfer some basic silver knowledge before we can talk about the right strategy to sell scrap silver.
-It’s really important to understand that items made of silver come in different alloys ranging from 40% to 99% purity.
-For instance, an item made of .400 silver is made of 40% pure silver and 60% other metals, an item made of .925 silver (also called sterling silver) is made of 92.5% pure silver and 7.5% other metals.
-Most of the times, the other metal is copper.
-Compared to silver, copper is way cheaper and ideal to be alloyed with pure silver.
+We need to transfer some basic knowledge about silver before discussing the right strategy to sell scrap silver.
+It’s crucial to understand that silver items come in different alloys, ranging from 40% to 99% purity.
+For example, an item made of .400 silver consists of 40% pure silver and 60% other metals, while an item made of .925 silver (also known as sterling silver) consists of 92.5% pure silver and 7.5% other metals.
+Most of the time, the other metal is copper.
+Compared to silver, copper is much cheaper and ideal for alloying with pure silver.

 scrap silver: scrap coin, mug, spoon, granules

 In the US, four silver alloys are very common: 40% pure silver, 90% pure silver, 92.5% pure silver, and 99% pure silver.
-The best known example for 40% silver are Kennedy half dollar coins, minted between 1965 and 1970.
-Many quarter dollar coins, all Peace Dollar coins, Morgan Dollar coins and some other Half Dollar coins have been made of 90% silver – also recognized as coin silver.
-Merchandise made of 92.5% pure silver are jewelry, cutlery or medals.
-Bullion coins and bars are made of 99% pure silver and for investment purpose.
+The best-known example of 40% silver is Kennedy half dollar coins, minted between 1965 and 1970.
+Many quarter dollar coins, all Peace Dollar coins, Morgan Dollar coins, and some other Half Dollar coins have been made of 90% silver, also recognized as coin silver.
+Items made of 92.5% pure silver include jewelry, cutlery, and medals.
+Bullion coins and bars are made of 99% pure silver and are intended for investment purposes.

-It makes a huge difference if you plan to sell silver made of 40%, 92.5% or 99%.
+It makes a huge difference if you plan to sell silver made of 40%, 92.5%, or 99% purity.
 For instance, 99% pure silver is almost 2.5 times as valuable as 40% silver.
-You can now understand that your silver’s purity is responsible for the amount of money you are potentially getting paid.
+You can now understand that your silver’s purity significantly impacts the amount of money you could potentially receive.

 You Are Now Ready To Sell Scrap Silver

-Thus, your first step will be the price research.
+Thus, your first step should be price research.
 A quick look at the silver chart is very helpful.
 Traded in troy ounces, the value of your items can be calculated in no time.

 One troy ounce = 31.1 grams

-Once you understood the math behind pricing, you have to pick a buyer to sell your scrap silver.
+Once you understand the math behind pricing, you need to pick a buyer to sell your scrap silver.
 You have the choice between selling online and selling locally.
-There is not such a thing as a general recommendation whether it’s better to sell online of around the corner.
-Both can be successful, both can be total failure.
-The secret of getting paid a high price begins with understanding the value of your silver.
-If you know that your silver is worth one thousand dollars, selling for $300 may be off the table.
-That’s the secret sauce.
-Find out how much your silver is worth and you are perfectly prepared for selling.
+There is no general recommendation as to whether it’s better to sell online or locally.
+Both can be successful or total failures.
+The secret to getting a high price begins with understanding the value of your silver.
+If you know that your silver is worth one thousand dollars, selling it for $300 would be unacceptable.
+That’s the secret: find out how much your silver is worth, and you will be perfectly prepared for selling.

 Where To Sell Scrap Silver?